-- a.
-Investment Committee - b.
-Mr. Khalifa Yousif Abdullah Al Khouri, Chairman of the Investment Committee, acknowledges his responsibility for the Committee System in the Company, for his review of its working mechanism, and for ensuring the Committee efficiency - c.
-Names of the Investment Committee Members
+- > Investment Committee - a.
+Sheikh Ahmed Mohammed Sultan Aldhaheri, Chairman of the Investment Committee, acknowledges his responsibility for the Committee system in the company, for his review of its working mechanism, and for ensuring the committee efficiency.

+b.
+Names of the e Investment Committee Members